Work Order Requests and Event Set-up Requests Procedure - 70.03.01

-Howard Community College’s office of plant operations is responsible for campus maintenance.
+Howard Community College’s facilities department is responsible for campus maintenance.
 Maintenance includes tasks such as fixing electrical power and lighting, heating and air conditioning systems, broken doors and windows, leaky faucets, and sewer backups; moving furniture and equipment; setting up events; placing banners; keeping the campus clean and attractive by cutting grass and landscaping; plowing snow; providing custodial care; and overseeing renovation and additional projects.

-A work order request should be submitted to plant operations to access maintenance services on the HCC campus.
-To avoid problems and confusion in placing a request, work order requests must not be directed to individual plant operations staff members.
-Non-plant operations employees should not attempt to undertake maintenance activities on their own and, due to insurance requirements, plant operations cannot lend tools to non-plant operations employees.
+A work order request should be submitted to the facilities department to access maintenance services on the HCC campus.
+To avoid problems and confusion in placing a request, work order requests must not be directed to individual facilities staff members.
+Non-facilities employees should not attempt to undertake maintenance activities on their own and, due to insurance requirements, the facilities department cannot lend tools to non-facilities employees.
 Requests for major office renovations must be submitted to the college’s facilities renovations committee.

 Work order request processes differ depending on the type of request: potential safety hazards, non-hazardous items, event set-up, or asset relocation.